 Rental assistance may be provided on a short term basis from 3 to 12 months.
 Families will be required to pay the entire rent to the owner when his or her income has stabilized.
 The agency will conduct a reexamination of the client’s income to determine eligibility.
 If the agency determines more rental or assistance is needed for stabilization, the agency may continue to pay on a case by case basis.
 The owner will be provided an exit notice of when assistance will terminate.

 The total gross rent can be no more than the fair market rent based on the family size.
 To determine the latest fair market rents based on your family size visit: https://www.huduser.gov/portal/datasets/fmr/fmrs/FY2016_code/2016summary.odn).

 The tenant may pay a portion based on his or her income which is 30%.

 The Tampa Housing Authority will need to inspect the property to determine habitability (inspection form is provided below).
 Please complete the attached request for tenancy approval (RTA) provided below.
 Rents charged must be at the same rate of other unassisted/assisted tenants.
 You will be directed to submit a request for tenancy approval that will be provided at the appropriate time.

 - Both landlord(s) and client(s) complete the RTA package

 - The unit passes the aforementioned habitability inspection

 - The client(s) sign the lease at which point we can provide the payment

-Finally, please read the following link that details your Privacy rights: THHI_Privacy Notice_Full Version.
+Finally, please read the document at the following link which details your privacy rights: THHI_Privacy Notice_Full Version.